Introduction to ActiveGate extensions

 ActiveGate extensions consist of two main Python and JSON files.
 With JSON, you define how the data is presented in the Dynatrace web UI.
 With Python, you can define additional events and create custom properties.
 For more information, see the Extensions reference.

 ActiveGate extensions use paid custom metrics with free tier available.
-For more information, see DDUs for custom metrics.
+For more information, see DDUs for metrics.

 How do I get started with ActiveGate extensions?